-For the past few years, these two companies have spread FUD and falsehoods about Avi Networks because we were the fastest-growing multi-cloud load balancing solution on the market.
-Thankfully, enterprises bought Avi instead of fiction.
-Customers conducted rigorous due diligence and thoroughly evaluated load balancing solutions before choosing Avi over F5 80% of the time.
+For the past few years, F5 and NGINX have spread FUD and falsehoods about Avi Networks because we were the fastest-growing multi-cloud load balancing solution on the market.
+Thankfully, enterprises bought Avi for superior load balancing instead of buying into some of these false claims.
+Customers conducted rigorous due diligence and thoroughly evaluated load balancing solutions before choosing Avi Networks vs F5 80% of the time.

 Now the narrative from F5 and NGINX has become even more confusing, contradictory, and dishonest: